 My favourite track on that album is ‘A House Is Not a Home’, I think it’s a really great tune.

 JS: That’s got a live feel to it that one and I remember saying to them after that record that they are such a brilliant live band and that’s a big part of their longevity.
-They never recorded like that on that album; none of them were recorded as a band, even that one and they didn’t record like that on the following album ‘Wonderland’ like that.
+They never recorded like that on that album; none was recorded as a band, even that one and they didn’t record like that on the following album ‘Wonderland’.
 I remember saying to them, – “When are you going to do a record where you are all in a room”?” and they said, – “We don’t really do it like that Jim, it’s not the way we work.”
 I guess they have been together for a long time and they have got beyond that stage of hanging out with each other in a rehearsal room and coming up with riffs, which is fine.

 How did you get involved with the Winachi Tribe?